arunasurya/bisqtransifex/transifexadmin.md

 - Accept new translators, assign translators as reviewers on Transifex.
 - Update the translations for all core languages for each [new release](https://github.com/bisq-network/bisq/milestones).
   - Inform the translators of the planned update, ideally a week before it happens.
 - Provide clear documentation to help translators do their work effectively.
-Update monthly or/and per need.
+Update monthly or/and when needed.
+    - This document
     - [Translation Guidelines](translationguidelines.md)
     - [Translator Documentation](translatordocumentation.md)
 - Moderate three major communication channels: #transifex Slack channel, announcements in Transifex, Bisq forum.